wingel/MicroPython_ESP32_psRAM_LoBo/MicroPython_BUILD/components/micropython/docs/library/utime.rst

    which expresses a time as per localtime.
 It returns an integer which is the number of seconds since Jan 1, 2000.

+.. function:: sleep(settime)

+   Set the the time, ths format for settime is the same as returned by time().

 .. function:: sleep(seconds)

    Sleep for the given number of seconds.
 Some boards may accept *seconds* as a